-The tests and questionnaires that we will ask you to complete will be the same as what is undertaken in a routine clinical assessment.
-However, assessing your physical and neurodevelopment abilities in this way may highlight areas where you may have a particular difficulty or weakness.
-In this situation, we will encourage you to contact your GP and to discuss any concerns that you may have with them.
-It may be helpful to send your GP a copy of your neuropsychological assessment results too.
+The tests and questionnaires that we will ask your child to complete will be the same as what is undertaken in a routine clinical assessment.
+However, assessing your child's physical and neurodevelopment in this way may highlight areas where they may have a particular difficulty or weakness.
+In this situation, we will encourage you to contact your child's GP and to discuss any concerns that you may have with them.
+It may be helpful to send your child's GP a copy of their neuropsychological assessment results too.

-What happens if I do not want to take part or I change my mind?
+What happens if I do not want my child to take part or I change my mind?

-It is up to you to decide whether or not to take part.
-You can tell us if you wish to take part by sending an email to aoife.osullivan@postgrad.manchester.ac.uk or by scanning the QR code at the bottom of this leaflet.
+It is up to you to decide whether or not for your child to take part.
+You can tell us if you wish for them to take part by sending an email to aoife.osullivan@postgrad.manchester.ac.uk or by scanning the QR code at the bottom of this leaflet.

-If you do decide to take part, you will be given this information sheet to keep and will be asked to sign a consent form.
-If you decide to take part you are still free to withdraw at any time without giving a reason and without harm to yourself or any impact on your NHS care.
-However, it will not be possible to remove your data from the project once it has been combined with the overall dataset for statistical analysis as we will not be able to identify your specific data.
-This does not affect your data protection rights.
+If you do decide for your child to take part, you will be given this information sheet to keep and will be asked to sign a consent form.
+If you decide for your child to take part you are still free to withdraw them at any time without giving a reason and without harm to them or any impact on their NHS care.
+However, it will not be possible to remove your child's data from the project once it has been combined with the overall dataset for statistical analysis as we will not be able to identify their specific data.
+This does not affect their data protection rights.

-If you decide not to take part, you do not need to do anything further.
+If you decide for your child not to take part, you do not need to do anything further.

-Do I have to take part?
+Does my child have to take part?

-No. Participation is completely voluntary and choosing not to take part will not affect your medical care in any way.
+No. Participation is completely voluntary and choosing not to take part will not affect your child's medical care in any way.